Live at Leeds: Accolades

 Live at Leeds has been cited as the best live rock recording of all time by The Daily Telegraph, The Independent, the BBC, Q magazine, and Rolling Stone.
-In 2003, it was ranked number 170 on Rolling Stone's list of the 500 greatest albums of all time, maintaining the rating in a 2012 revised list., and dropping to number 327 in 2020.
+In 2003, it was ranked number 170 on Rolling Stone's list of the 500 greatest albums of all time, maintaining the rating in a 2012 revised list, and dropping to number 327 in 2020.
 A Rolling Stone readers' poll in 2012 ranked it the best live album of all time.
+It was ranked number 356 in Colin Larkin's All Time Top 1000 Albums.

 A commemorative blue plaque has been placed at the campus at which it was recorded, the University of Leeds Refectory.
 On 17 June 2006, over 36 years after the original concert, The Who returned to perform at the Refectory, at a gig organised by Andy Kershaw.
 Kershaw hailed it as "among the most magnificent I have ever seen".

-It was ranked number 356 in Colin Larkin's All Time Top 1000 Albums.

 "Even today, Live at Leeds sounds so alive," remarked Rush bassist Geddy Lee.
 "It's a real piece of that period of rock.
 It's like a bootleg: the artwork, the tone… It was raw."